jenkins-x/jx-docs/content/en/blog/news/2021-moving-v2-infra.md

 3. Environment controller (can be skipped if not using)
-   i) change the environment controller image to be `ghcr.io/jenkins-x/builder-maven:0.1.803`
-   i) change the image used in the pipline, needs to be changed in the jenkins-x.yaml of the enviromnet repo:
+   i) change the environment controller image to be `ghcr.io/jenkins-x/builder-maven:0.1.803` ii) change the image used in the pipline, needs to be changed in the jenkins-x.yaml of the enviromnet repo:
    ```
    agent:
     container: ghcr.io/jenkins-x/builder-go:2.1.155-779
    ```
-   ii) add this environment variable in the deployment of the environment-controller
+   iii) add this environment variable in the deployment of the environment-controller
    ```
     - name: BUILDER_JX_IMAGE
       value: ghcr.io/jenkins-x/builder-jx:2.1.155-779